 When you have time available to work with email marketing, it will be time to start reviewing your message in detail, paying particular attention to the aspects that we will analyze in the next paragraphs.

 When you start reviewing the newsletter, the first thing to do is to check the spam score of your campaign.
 If you send a newsletter with a score higher than 0, it is much more likely that the email will be blocked by the anti-spam filters.

-Additionally, you can use other tools to review your newsletter, such as the Mailrelay verifier.
+Additionally, you can use other tools to review your newsletter.
 This system offers information about your campaign that can help you avoid many problems.

 ► Revision of message content